atyalexyoung/data-loom/docs/csharp-client.md

 - Whether to receive server acknowledgements
 - Number of reconnect retries

-But the only required options are the Server URL and API Key.
-It is planned update this to have the API Key as not required.
+But the only required option is the Server URL.
+If no API Key is provided, the client will not set the Authorization header when attempting to connect to the server.

 After building the client, you receive an `IMessagingClient` instance to interact with the server.